kt3k/kocha/README.md

 ```

 ## describe(title, callback)

+Adds the test suite by the `title` and `callback`.
+In `callback` function you can add child test suites and/or test cases.

 ## describe.skip(title, callback)

+Adds the skipped test suite by the `title` and `callback`.
+The test suites and cases under this suite are all skipped as well.

 ## it(spec, callback)

+Adds the skipped test case by the `title` and `callback`. `callback` implements your test case.

 ## it.skip(spec, callback)

+Adds the skipped test case by the `title` and `callback`.

 ## before(callback)

+Adds the before hook to the current suite.

 ## beforeEach(callback)

+Adds the beforeEach hook to the current suite.

 ## after(callback)

+Adds the after hook to the current suite.

 ## afterEach(callback)

+Adds the afterEach hook to the current suite.

 ## timeout(timeout)

+Sets the timeout duration to the current suite.

 # Name